tonyglandyl28/apigee_get_oauth_gcp_token/sharedflows/gcp-token-oauth/README.md

 ## Description

-Ce sharedflow va permettre de demander un jeton OAuth à Google en fonction du service account qui lui ai passé en paramètre.
+This sharedflow will make it possible to request an OAuth token from Google according to the service account that was passed to it as a parameter.
-Une fois le token récupéré alors on le met en cache durant la durée définit dans le fichier de configuration _caches.json_ (peut être différent pour chaque environnement.
-Dans nos exemples cette valeur est de 10 seconde en dev, 60 secondes en test et 3500 secondes en prd).
+Once the token has been retrieved, then it is cached for the duration defined in the configuration file _caches.json_ (may be different for each environment.
+In our examples this value is 10 seconds in dev, 60 seconds in test and 3500 seconds in prd).
 [Documentation Google](https://developers.google.com/identity/protocols/oauth2/service-account)

-## Pré-requis
+## Prerequisites
-Lors de l'utilisation de ce sharedflow dans un proxy il faut d'abord prévoir :
+When using this sharedflow in a proxy you must first provide :

-- Un sevice account qui a les droit d'appeler une API sur GCP
+- A service account that has the rights to call an API on GCP via Oauth
-- Le JSON de ce service account
+- The JSON of this service account
-- Créer une entrée dans le KVM chiffré *gcp-service-account-credentials* avec en clé le nom du projet et en valeur le contenu du JSON du service account
+- Create an entry in the encrypted KVM *gcp-service-account-credentials* with the project name as key and the service account JSON content as value
-- Créer dans le proxy une variable nommée *private.credentialsjson* dont la valeur est le contenu du JSON du service account
+- Create in the proxy a variable named *private.credentialsjson* whose value is the content of the JSON of the service account

-## Fonctionnement
+## How to

-Ce sharedflow exécute 7 policies d'affilées :
+This sharedflow executes 7 policies in a row :
 - lc.gcp-token
 - js.extract-credentials
 - gjwt.generate-JWT